intuition-dev/intuDocs/devs/slides.md

 - In many cases, there seems to be no clear goal and  often times it leads to _overengineered solutions_ that leave you more exhausted and confused instead of aiding your workflow.

 <!-- picture of javascript frontend hell -->
 ---

-## The Current State Of Affairs
-#### Leaning too much on JavaScript.

-- As developers sometimes it takes time to realize that not everybody has a blazing fast machine that will deal with poorly engineered and bloated websites.

-- Also, let's not forget that the web is primary information/document based.
-That is why the Document Object Model is so important.
-It shouldn't be treated as secondary or a liability.

-- And, there is also the case of neglecting users who opt out consciously of using JavaScript in their browser, wether it be for security concerns or just because they have _modest machines_

----

 ## The Current State of Affairs